front-end-foundations/session1/readme.md

 1. Download the files as distributed in class from Github and, using [the notes below](https://github.com/front-end-foundations/session1#exercise---converting-to-standards), try to recreate the design we did in class from scratch
 1. Examine the provided homework samples (in the `home-work-samples` folder) using Chrome's developer tools.
 Pick two or three visual formatting features that appeal to you and apply them to your page.
 Be sure to Google any CSS properties you are unfamiliar with.

-Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/work) from the `work` branch of this repo for reference.
+Note: the finished files I was working on in class can be [downloaded](https://github.com/front-end-foundations/session1/tree/fall2018-done) from the `fall2018-done` branch of this repo for reference.
+Be sure to select the branch on Github _before_ downloading the zip.

 ## Additional Reading